Emeritusxv/Crono/README.md

 #All Characters

 You will be required to make the following saves states through the game:

-3: stars The Port Town of Termina
+3: stars The port town of termina (33:45) Getting Kid

-8: stars Guldove where ripples become waves
+8: stars Guldove where ripples(1:10:19) Forced Menu after Lynx

-22: stars The village of the demi humans
+22: stars The village of the demi humans (3:25:23) After Toma

-26: A Portal Reopened
+26: A Portal Reopened (4:19:34) After Miguel

-47 stars: For all the dreamers
+47 stars: For all the dreamers (8:28:38) Before Time Devourer

 Arni Village